nenosinc/iCloudDocumentSync/README.md

 All methods, properties, types, and delegate methods available on the iCloud class are documented below.
 If you're using [Xcode 5](https://developer.apple.com/technologies/tools/whats-new.html) with iCloud Document Sync, documentation is available directly within Xcode (just Option-Click any method for Quick Help).
 For more advanced documentation in Xcode 4.0+ please install the docset included with this project.
 This will allow you to view iCloud Document Sync documentation inside of Xcode's Organizer Window.

 ### Checking for iCloud Availability
-You should always check if iCloud is available before performing any iCloud operations.
-Additionally, you may want to check if your users want to opt-in to iCloud on a per-app basis.
+iCloud Document Sync checks for iCloud availability before performing any iCloud-related operations.
+Any iCloud Document Sync methods may return prematurely and without warning if iCloud is unavailable.
+Therefore, you should always check if iCloud is available before performing any iCloud operations.

-    BOOL cloudIsAvailable = [iCloud checkCloudAvailability];
+    BOOL cloudIsAvailable = [[iCloud sharedCloud] checkCloudAvailability];
     if (cloudIsAvailable) {
         //YES
     }

-This checks if iCloud is available.
+This checks if iCloud is available by looking for the application's ubiquity token.
 It returns a boolean value; YES if iCloud is available, and NO if it is not.
-Check the log for details on why it may not be available.
+Check the log / documentation for details on why it may not be available.
+You can also check for the availability of the iCloud ubiquity *container* by calling the following method:

+    BOOL cloudContainerIsAvailable = [[iCloud sharedCloud] checkCloudUbiquityContainer];

+The `checkCloudAvailability` method will call the `iCloudAvailabilityDidChangeToState: withUbiquityToken: withUbiquityContainer:` delegate method.

 ### Syncing Documents
 To get iCloud Document Sync to initialize for the first time, and continue to update when there are changes you'll need to initialize iCloud.
 By initializing iCloud, it will start syncing with iCloud for the first time and in the future.

-    [[iCloud alloc] init];
+    [[iCloud sharedCloud] init];

 You can manually fetch changes from iCloud too:

-    [iCloud updateFilesWithDelegate:self]
+    [[iCloud sharedCloud] updateFiles];

 iCloud Document Sync will automatically detect changes in iCloud documents.
-When something changes the delegate method below is fired and will pass an NSMutableArray of all the files (and their names) stored in iCloud.
+When something changes the delegate method below is fired and will pass an NSMutableArray of all the files (NSMetadata Items) and their names (NSStrings) stored in iCloud.

     - (void)iCloudFilesDidChange:(NSMutableArray *)files withNewFileNames:(NSMutableArray *)fileNames

 ### Uploading Documents
 iCloud Document Sync uses UIDocument and NSData to store and manage files.
 All of the heavy lifting with NSData and UIDocument is handled for you.
 There's no need to actually create or manage any files, just give iCloud Document Sync your data, and the rest is done for you.

-To create a new document or save an existing one (close the document), use the method below.
+To create a new document or save and close an existing one, use the method below.

-    [iCloud saveDocumentWithName:@"Name.ext" withContent:[NSData data] completion:^(UIDocument *cloudDocument, NSData *documentData, NSError *error) {
+    [[iCloud sharedCloud] saveAndCloseDocumentWithName:@"Name.ext" withContent:[NSData data] completion:^(UIDocument *cloudDocument, NSData *documentData, NSError *error) {
         if (error == nil) {
             // Code here to use the UIDocument or NSData objects which have been passed with the completion handler }